MicrosoftDocs/azure-devops-docs/docs/accounts/account-management.md

 pay for more services, and purchase extensions for your account.

 #### Access with Azure AD
-Team Services works with Azure Active Directory (Azure AD), so that you can control access the same way that you do with Microsoft services like Office 365 and Microsoft Azure.
+VSTS works with Azure Active Directory (Azure AD), so that you can control access the same way that you do with Microsoft services like Office 365 and Microsoft Azure.
-If your organization uses a directory (tenant) managed by Azure AD, your Team Services account can also
+If your organization uses a directory (tenant) managed by Azure AD, your VSTS account can also
 [use your directory to authenticate access](access-with-azure-ad.md).
 Or [change your Azure AD](change-azure-active-directory-vsts-account.md), if you're already connected to an existing directory.